jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 Leave default (we might change the name) and press _Create_.

 !!!
 Note
-    Jeka structure (folders and files) can be created on an existing project from any type.
+    A Jeka structure (folders and files) can be created in an existing project of any type.
     On IntelliJ *project* window-tool : _Select project_ > Click Left > Jeka ... > Scaffold ...

 ![plot](images/blank-overall.png)

-We get a workable Jeka project from we can :
+We get a workable Jeka project from which we can :

 - execute/debug methods from the IDE using editor gutter buttons or tool-windows explorer.
 - navigate to discover available KBeans on this project, and their content.
 - create Intellij *run-configuration* from existing methods
 - execute methods directly in the terminal *(e.g. `./jekaw hello name=Joe`)*
 - create new methods/fields.
-If they do not appear on tool-window, use top menu button to refresh view.
+If they do not appear in the tool-window, use the top menu button to refresh view.

 ## Import 3rd Party libraries <a name="import"></a>

-We can also import 3rd-party libraries to use in our build classes by using `@JkInjectClasspath`annotation.
+We can also import 3rd-party libraries to use in our build classes by using the `@JkInjectClasspath`annotation.

-Libraries referenced with coordinates will come into classpath along all their dependencies.
+Libraries referenced with coordinates will come into classpath along with all their dependencies.

 ![plot](images/third-party-refresh.png)

-Do not forget to refresh *iml* explicitly when Jeka classpath has been changed.
+Do not forget to refresh *iml* explicitly when the Jeka classpath has been changed.

 !!!
 Tip
     Use _Ctrl+space_ when editing `@JkInjectClasspath` to get dependency auto-completion.

     ![plot](images/third-party-suggest.png)